"

 Payroll Processes Overview

-The standard and SOPs below are centered around payroll cycles, the timing of payments at IU, how to access paycheck information, request and process paycheck reissues, and the procedures for paycard pickups.
+The standards below are centered around payroll cycles, the timing of payments at IU, how to access paycheck information, request and process paycheck reissues, and the procedures for paycard pickups.

 Bicycles lay on the track before the start of the Men's Little 500.